UaRuairc/MentalMaths/README.md

   - Clears itself immediately when Python resets its controlled `value`

 More functionality (e.g. UI, stats tracking, and game modes) will be added soon.
-My switch to alternate UI frameworkl, but streamlits allows for easy data presentation.
+May switch to alternate UI frameworkl, but streamlits allows for easy data presentation.